pravega/p3_test_driver/README.rst

 the parameters of the test (inputs), and the result of the test (outputs).
 These output files can be analyzed using the related tool called Test Results Analyzer or any other tool that can read JSON files.

-A common factor in all benchmarks is that there are usually many different tunable parameters that can affect the benchmark results.
-For instance, in a MapReduce job, changing the number of reducers will impact the performance.
-Normally, there is an optimal number of reducers for a particular job and values far away from this optimal value will result in reduced performance.

-For instance, the user may specify that they want to run Terasort with 10, 30, 100, and 300 reducers in order to see which one is fastest.
-This can be extended along multiple dimensions to perform a simple grid search.
-For instance, if the user also wanted to test with different values of the reducer memory (i.e. 2048, 4096, and 8192 MB), then a cartesian product of these two dimensions could be created and every possibility would be executed.
-In this example, there would be 4*3 = 12 different sets of parameters that would be tested.

 *************
 Prerequisites